 Nested - A term used in less than truckload (LTL freight) shipping in which materials are stacked so that one item goes inside another.
 Nested freight reduces the amount of space taken up by the combined freight and makes LTL shipping more efficient as a result.

 Not Otherwise Indicated (NOI) - A general class rate or NOI is assigned to any freight that has no rate listed in the NMFC.
 The NMFC numbers dictate the freight rating that is assigned to freight.
 A freight rating is based on density, freight stowability, ease of handling, and liability.

 Tariff - A tariff establishes the cost and contract of a freight shipment for the shipper and the carrier.

 Through Rate - A through rate applies to the distance between the point of origin and the delivery destination.

-Time-Critical - When a freight shipment delivery is set to the earliest possible delivery time to accommodate particular shipping requirements.
+Time-Critical - A time-critical freight shipment delivery is set to the earliest possible delivery time to accommodate particular shipping requirements.

 Time-Definite - Time-definite deliveries guarantee that the delivery will occur on a specific day or time of day.

 Transit Time - The total amount of time from freight being picked up to freight being delivered.

-Warehousing - Warehousing refers to the storage of goods for a specified period of time.
+Warehousing - Warehousing refers to the storage of goods in a facility for a specified period of time.
 Freight shippers usually store their goods at warehouses until they’re ready to ship.
 Learn more about warehousing.